AhmadRafiee/RahBia-Live-Coding/ReadMe.md

   - [x] Draw a High-Level Design (HLD) diagram of the services built and the path taken
   - [x] Review voting project Dockerfiles, build images and push them to a registry
   - [x] Write a Compose file to containerize the voting project setup
-  - [ ] Add environment variables for configurable project settings
+  - [x] Add environment variables for configurable project settings
   - [x] Use Traefik as a reverse proxy for the entire project
   - [x] Draw an HLD diagram for the services created and the path followed
-  - [ ] Write CI/CD for the project with deployment to 3 different environments with unique configurations
+  - [x] Write CI/CD for the project with deployment to 3 different environments with unique configurations
     - [x] Build stage
     - [x] Test stage
     - [x] Deploy to development
     - [x] Deploy to production
     - [x] container scanning with trivy
-    - [ ] add gitlab component and catalog
     - [x] add load test scenario
     - [x] create backup from database
     - [x] move backup to object storage
-    - [ ] database backup test
+    - [x] database backup test
     - [x] gitlab image clean up policy
+    - [ ] encrypt and decrypt psql backup
+    - [ ] add gitlab component and catalog
     - [ ] check gitlab backup
   - [ ] upgrade all services
     - [ ] update gitlab service